Policies

 The Scope

-Montessori Teachers College is committed to providing our adult learners with an educational environment free from sexual violence and treating those individuals who report incidents of sexual violence with dignity and respect.
+All of Montessori Teachers College adult learners and employees have a right to study and work in an environment free of sexual violence, including Sexual Assault and Sexual Harassment, and treating those individuals who report incidents of sexual violence with dignity and respect.

-Reporting and Responding to Sexual Violence
+Reporting and Responding

 Subject to paragraph 7 below, to the extent it is possible, Montessori Teachers College Board of Directors will attempt to keep all information disclosed confidential except in those circumstances it believes an individual is at imminent risk of self-harm, or of harming another, or there are reasonable grounds to believe that others on our campus or the broader community are at risk.